Media access control

 parameter of the Rename method.

-In all cases, when an asset is set as requiring authentication, access to both the original asset URLs and all derived (transformed) versions of the asset are restricted.
+When an asset is set as authenticated, access to both the original asset URLs and all derived (transformed) versions of the asset are restricted.
 These assets and their derived versions cannot be accessed without some form of authentication.
 This authentication can take one of the following forms:

 authenticated